COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 As of late Wednesday local time, South Korea had carried out more than 136,000 tests for the coronavirus.

-At least 95 countries and territories have imposed restrictions to limit travel between their region and South Korea, including 36 total bans on Korean citizens, according to the Korean foreign ministry.
+At least 95 countries and territories have imposed restrictions to limit travel between their regions and South Korea, including 36 total bans on South Korean citizens, according to South Korea's Ministry of Foreign Affairs.

 Italy has also been walloped by the virus, with 2,263 confirmed cases, according to its health ministry.
 COVID-19 is also linked to 79 deaths.